Georg Ohm: Early life

-Life in university
+Life at university

 Georg Ohm's father, concerned that his son was wasting his educational opportunity, sent Ohm to Switzerland.
 There, in September 1806, Ohm accepted a position as a mathematics teacher in a school in Gottstadt bei Nidau.

-Karl Christian von Langsdorf left the University of Erlangen in early 1809 to take up a post in the University of Heidelberg.
-Ohm wanted to restart his mathematical studies with Langsdorf in Heidelberg.
+Karl Christian von Langsdorf left the University of Erlangen in early 1809 to take up a post at Heidelberg University.
+Ohm wanted to restart his mathematical studies with Langsdorf at Heidelberg University.
 Langsdorf, however, advised Ohm to pursue mathematical studies on his own, and suggested that Ohm read works of Euler, Laplace and Lacroix.
-Rather reluctantly Ohm took his advice but he left his teaching post in Gottstatt Monastery in March 1809 to become a private tutor in Neuchâtel.
-For two years he carried out his duties as a tutor while he followed Langsdorf's advice and continued his private study of mathematics.
-Then in April 1811 he returned to the University of Erlangen.
+Rather reluctantly Ohm took his advice, but he left his teaching post in Gottstatt Monastery in March 1809 to become a private tutor in Neuchâtel.
+For two years, he carried out his duties as a tutor while he followed Langsdorf's advice and continued his private study of mathematics.
+Then in April 1811, he returned to the University of Erlangen.